-- 13.5.2.
+- 13.4.4.
+Process operation during test shall supply details on air supply settings and adjustments.
+No portion of this section can be CBI. - 13.4.5.
+Test fuel properties species, density, fuel moisture, fuel temperature, and load details.
+No portion of this section can be CBI.
+Also, a description of test fuel sourcing, handling and storage practices shall be included. - 13.4.6.
+Sampling.
+No portion of this section can be CBI. - 13.4.6.1.
+A description of the test procedures and test equipment including a schematic or other drawing showing the location of all required sampling equipment. - 13.4.6.2.
+Describe sampling location relative to appliance, include drawing or photographs. - 13.4.6.3.
+Provide data on sampling blanks. - 13.4.6.4.Sampling and Analytical procedures.
+Detailed description of procedures followed by laboratory personnel in conducting the certification test. - 13.5.
+Quality Control and Assurance Procedures.
+No portion of this section can be CBI. - 13.5.1.
+Calibration procedures and results certification procedures, sample and analysis procedures. - 13.5.2.
 Test method quality control procedures to include leak-checks, volume meter checks, stratification (velocity) checks, proportionality results. - 13.6.
-Appendices No data contained in the appendices shall be Confidential Business Information (CBI). - 13.6.1.
+Appendices No data contained in the appendices can be claimed as CBI. - 13.6.1.
 Results and Example Calculations.
 Complete summary tables and accompanying calculations. - 13.6.2.
 Raw data.
 Copies of all files or sheets for sampling measurement, temperatures records, and sample recovery data. - 13.6.3.
 Test Equipment Calibration Results.
 Summary of all calibrations, check and audits pertinent to the certification. - 13.6.4.
 Sampling and Operation Records.
 Copies of all uncorrected records of activities not included in raw data sheets (e.g. appliance door open, times and durations). - 13.6.5.
 User Guide.
 Appliance instructions for operating the device during the test following the User Guide specifications detailed in Section 9.3. - 13.6.6.
 Details of deviations from, additions to or exclusions from the test method, and their data quality implications on the test results (if any).
 An explanation of the deviations, additions, or exclusions shall be provided along with an analysis as to why these elements had no impact. - 13.6.7.
 All required data and applicable blanks for each test run shall be provided in spreadsheet format both in the printed report and in a computer file such that the data can be easily analyzed and calculations easily verified.
-Formulas used for all calculations shall be accessible for review. - 13.6.8.
+Formulas used for all calculations shall be accessible for review.

+- 13.6.8.
 For each test run, if used: report TEOM flow and temperature and verification of all TEOM parameters presented in the TEOM 1405 SOP. - 13.7.
-Raw data, calibration records, and other relevant documentation shall be retained by the laboratory for a minimum of seven (7) years.
+Raw data, calibration records, and other relevant documentation shall be retained by the laboratory for a minimum of 7 years.

-Table 1A - Must complete a table for each test run, minimum of three (3)
+Table 1A - Must complete a table for each test run, minimum of three